The Department of Philosophy offers work leading to the doctor of philosophy with a major in philosophy.

-Prior Coursework Requirements: UW–Madison University Special
+UW–Madison University Special

 With program approval, students are allowed to count no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison Special student.
 Coursework earned five or more years prior to admission to a master’s is not allowed to satisfy requirements.

-Every graduate student is required to have an advisor.
-To ensure that students are making satisfactory progress toward a degree, the Graduate School expects them to meet with their advisor on a regular basis.
+To ensure that students are making satisfactory progress toward a degree, the Graduate School expects students to meet with their advisor on a regular basis.